lynxthecat/cake-autorate/INSTALLATION.md

 DSCPs - consider [cake-simple-qos](https://github.com/lynxthecat/cake-qos-simple);
 WireGuard with PBR - consider [cake-dual-ifb](https://github.com/lynxthecat/cake-dual-ifb).
 - [SSH into the router](https://openwrt.org/docs/guide-quick-start/sshadministration)
-- Use the installer script from this repo by copying and pasting each of the commands below:
+- Use the installer script by copying and pasting each of the commands below.
+The commands retrieve the current version from this repo:

    ```bash
    wget -O /tmp/cake-autorate_setup.sh https://raw.githubusercontent.com/lynxthecat/CAKE-autorate/master/cake-autorate_setup.sh